-OxLAT Oxford Latin Teaching Scheme
+OxLAT Oxford Latin Teaching Scheme.

-The OxLAT Scheme is for enthusiastic and committed students in Years 8, 9 & 10 who are interested in studying for a GCSE in Latin but attend state schools where there is no Latin provision.
+The OxLAT Scheme is for enthusiastic and committed students in Years 8, 9 and 10 (who will be going into Years 9 , 10 and 11 in September 2024) who are interested in studying for a GCSE in Latin but attend state schools where there is no Latin provision.
+The Scheme offers eligible students free tuition in Latin language and literature from scratch through to GCSE examination.

 Applications